History of the Green River Association

 Prior to 1998, Floyd’s Creek Church began a ministry to the Hispanic population in Henrietta.
 Adaville Church was also providing English classes to Spanish speaking adults.
 As a result, the Green River and Sandy Run Associations decided to work with Rev. Jairo Contreras to start a Hispanic Mission.
 That mission is now a church located on Oakland Road known as Iglesia Bautista Cristo Vive.
 This church has helped start five new churches led by Hispanic pastors in Western North Carolina.
 Early in 1998, the Green River Association began a Rest Stop Ministry on U. S. Highway 221 in Gilkey.
 This ministry served the public on peak travel days for over twelve years.

 The Directors of Missions for the Green River Association, beginning in 1945, used their homes as their office and as a resource center.
 Later some office space was provided by Rutherfordton First Baptist and then, for several years, space was rented above the Rexall Drug Store.
 Since 1985, the Green River Associational Office and Resource Center has been located at the corner of North Washington Street and West Mountain Street in Rutherfordton.
 The association purchased and renovated the building which had once been the Isothermal Motel and Restaurant.
-Mrs. Teresa Sams currently serves as Administrative Assistant to the Director of Missions.
-Thirty-six churches comprise the Green River Baptist Association.
+The current Director of Missions is Dr. David M. Jendrey who began serving in 2014 and Mrs. Teresa Sams, who began serving in 1989, currently serves as Administrative Assistant to the Director of Missions.
+Thirty-five churches comprise the Green River Baptist Association.